davidj778/building-a-soc-and-honeynet/README.md

 ## Conclusion

-In this project, a mini honeynet was constructed in Microsoft Azure and log sources were integrated into a Log Analytics workspace.
-Microsoft Sentinel was employed to trigger alerts and create incidents based on the ingested logs.
-Additionally, metrics were measured in the insecure environment before security controls were applied, and then again after implementing security measures.
-It is noteworthy that the number of security events and incidents were drastically reduced after the security controls were applied, demonstrating their effectiveness.
+In this project, a mini honeynet was established within Microsoft Azure, integrating various log sources into a Log Analytics workspace.
+Microsoft Sentinel was utilized to trigger alerts and generate incidents based on the ingested logs.
+Furthermore, security metrics were assessed in the vulnerable environment both before and after the implementation of security measures.
+Notably, the implementation of security controls resulted in a significant reduction in the number of security events and incidents, proving their effectiveness.

-It is worth noting that if the resources within the network were heavily utilized by regular users, it is likely that more security events and alerts may have been generated within the 24-hour period following the implementation of the security controls.
+It is important to acknowledge that if the network resources had been extensively used by regular users, it is probable that a greater number of security events and alerts might have been generated within the 24-hour period following the deployment of the security controls.